Colors and patterns

 The “American labradoodle is strictly a cross of Labrador retriever and Poodle.
 While the Australian Labradoodle has some spaniel also added to the mix , somewhere along the line.
 The Australian Labradoodle (ALD) usually is thicker boned than it’s American counterpart.*

 Golden doodles came about with the cross of a Golden Retriever and a Poodle during the 90’s.
 The gentle friendly nature of the Golden Retriever makes a golden doodle a wonderful family pet with low shedding and allergy friendly traits.
 Golden doodle characteristics are similar to that of the Labradoodle.
 They tend to be red, apricot, golden, cream, with the possibility of white cream and Parti markings.
-But like the Labradoodle can come in any color or size.
+But like the Labradoodle, the Goldendoodle can come in any color or size.

 The crosses that produce both Labradoodles and Goldendoodles result in hybrid vigor.
 This is a phenomenon that occurs with the first cross of two unrelated purebred lines.
 It results in the off spring being stronger and healthier than either parent line.
 This occurs because the parents are unlikely to carry the same genetic weaknesses.